kevinsogo/compgen/docs_src/HELP.md

 - Support for stress testing. `kg.stresses`, I guess.

 - Export to .tex format, both for Kattis and for `\newproblem{title}{TL}` format.

-- Use python's `timeit` to check the running time of solutions, instead of `/usr/bin/time`.

 - Use a YAML library.